-- 10.1 Staff are trained on the delivery of RSE as part of their induction and it is included in our continuing professional development programme. - 10.2 The Head of School/Principal will also invite visitors from outside the school, such as school nurses or sexual health professionals, to provide support and training to staff teaching RSE.
+- 10.1 Staff are trained on the delivery of RSE as part of their induction and it is included in our continuing professional development programme.
+Staff have also have a PSHEE meeting session to train them on how to use the newly introduced scheme and resources from the PSHE Association - 10.2 The Head of School/ Executive Head Teacher will also invite visitors from outside the school, such as school nurses or sexual health professionals, to provide support and training to staff teaching RSE.